Each kit contains

 The Healgen Covid-19 testing kit is a high sensitivity lateral flow antigen test.
 It is understood that as many as one in three people who have coronavirus do not show symptoms but are infectious.
 Lateral flow tests help to quickly identify and reduce spread from those who appear healthy.

-Lateral tests take a sample from the nose or mouth using a swab, which is then mixed with a buffer solution, with drops being added to a lateral flow device.
+Lateral tests take a sample from the nose using a swab, which is then mixed with a buffer solution, with drops being added to a lateral flow device.
 Then the virus fragments pass along the strip within the lateral flow device where they can bind to labelled antibodies, which then shows up as a test line if the virus is detected, unlabelled antibodies provide a control line to show the test has worked.
 Healgenís test screens for the SARS-CoV-2 antibodies, in the first one to three weeks of infection.

 - The Healgen Covid-19 Antigen Test (Swab) does not differentiate between SARS-CoV and SARS-CoV-2

 - The Healgen Covid-19 Antigen Test (Swab) has been evaluated with specimens obtained from patients.

 - A commercialised molecular assay was used as the reference method.

 - The results show that the Healgen Covid-19 Antigen Test (Swab) has a high overall relative accuracy.

 The Rapid COVID-19 Antigen Test is an in vitro immunochromatographic assay for the qualitative detection of nucleocapsid protein antigen from SARS-CoV-2 in direct nasopharyngeal (NP) swab from individuals who are suspected of COVID-19.
 It is intended to aid in the rapid diagnosis of SARS-CoV-2 infections.